azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

  - Teams will be able to configure the AzSK SVT release task in their CICD pipelines
  - Subscription owners will be able to setup Continuous Assurance (CA) from their local machines (**after** they've installed AzSK using your org-specific 'iwr' installer locally)
- - Monitoring teams will be able to setup AzSK OMS view and see scan results from CA (and also manual scans and CICD if configured)
+ - Monitoring teams will be able to setup AzSK Log Analytics view and see scan results from CA (and also manual scans and CICD if configured)
  - You will be able to do central governance for your org by leveraging telemetry events that will collect in the master subscription from all the AzSK activity across your org.